AstonCSS/TwoTruthsOneLie/players.md

 <!-- ⬇️ COPY THE TEMPLATE BELOW THIS LINE ⬇️ -->

-Ahmiada Busheha
+Ld Farquad
-I have broken my arm when I was younger
+I have seasoned shrek from reaching Fionna.

-I have met Radzi from Blue Peter
+I have broken my limbs from previous battles.

-I hate walking
+I am the ruler of the land Far Far AWAY.